Skip to content

 The Gap Between Gut Feeling and the Numbers

 Many people find that the emotional relief of selling feels immediate, but the financial cost only becomes visible later.
-That gap between how a decision felt and what it actually cost is worth considering carefully.
+That gap between how a decision felt and what it actually cost is may also matter.
 Did selling really protect you — or did it just make you feel safer in the moment?
 It can help to put a concrete number on that question, which is exactly what this calculator is designed to do.
 Seeing the figure written down often changes how people think about similar decisions in the future.

 What People Often Overlook